 Sales is Different than Business Development

 There can be a source of confusion between the sales roll and the business development role.
-Both share common goals but sales is more tactical while business development is more strategic.
-Biz Dev usually works on longer term deals that don’t have an immediate sales payoff.
-Usually, these deals revolve around partnerships, mergers and acquisitions.
+Both share common goals but sales are more tactical while business development is more strategic.
+Biz Dev usually works on longer-term deals that don’t have an immediate sales payoff.
+Usually, these deals revolve around partnerships, mergers, and acquisitions.
 We will discuss that more in the next post.

 Things To Ponder

 Think of a great sales experience you had.
 What made it great?
 Conversely, think of a really bad experience.
 What made it so miserable?
 Write a sentence or two for each.